 Research, Research, Research

 Even if you got your name from a trusted contractor, you should still go online and research the person or company.
-Look for the contractor’s license and search for any infractions they may have occurred with the trade association.
+Look for the contractor’s license and search for any infractions that may have occurred with the trade association.

 How long has the contractor been in business?
 The longer the better – it means that they have had enough business over the years to stay on the market.